 Interconnection to the Utility Grid

-You’ve got to work closely with the utility company to make sure everything’s wired safely and won’t throw off the balance of the grid.
-It’s not just about getting power—it’s about making sure your system plays nice with everything else already running.
-The process runs through a few steps, starting with the application and ending with the big approval—Permission to Operate (PTO).
+You’ve got to work closely with the utility company to make sure everything’s wired safely and won’t somehow throw off the balance of the entire grid.
+It’s not just about getting your power—it’s about making absolutely sure your system plays nice with everything else already running in the neighborhood.
+The process runs through a few key steps, starting with the application and ending with the big approval—Permission to Operate (PTO).

 Interconnection Application